a7k4a6s3h0/URL_Shortener_Fastapi/README.md

 - Allow users to submit a long URL.
 - Generate a unique and short identifier for the given long URL.
 - Return the generated short URL to the user.
-- error handling for scenarios where the short URL is not found in the database
+- error handling for scenarios where the short URL is not found

 ## Technologies used